Cong slams 'raid' on Twitter offices, calls it attempt to 'murder' freedom of speech | Politics

 After two police teams descended on Twitter's offices in Delhi and Gurgaon, the Congress on Monday alleged that the ''cowardly raid'' on the microblogging site's offices by the Delhi Police ''exposes lameduck attempts'' to hide a ''fraudulent toolkit'' by BJP leaders.

-The Delhi Police's Special Cell on Monday served a notice to Twitter India in connection with a probe into a complaint about an alleged 'COVID toolkit' and asked it to share information based on which it had classified a related tweet by BJP spokesperson Sambit Patra as ''manipulated media'', officials said.
+The Delhi Police's Special Cell on Monday sent a notice to Twitter India in connection with the probe into a complaint about an alleged 'COVID toolkit', asking it to share information based on which it had classified a related tweet by BJP spokesperson Sambit Patra as ''manipulated media'', officials said.

+Two police teams also descended on the microblogging site's offices in Lado Sarai in Delhi and in Gurgaon this evening.

-In the video statement, Surjewala alleged that the ''subjugation of free speech, attempts to stifle every voice that is a dissenting against this government and the state-sponsored fraudulent means to propagate and instill fear continue unabated in Modi government''.
+In the video statement, Surjewala alleged that the ''subjugation of free speech, the attempts to stifle every voice that is a dissenting voice against this government and the state-sponsored fraudulent means to propagate and to instill fear continue unabated in Modi government''.
+He alleged that the BJP forged documents to produce a ''fake toolkit''.

-''May I ask why the guilty people are sitting in BJP headquarters and in seat of power but you are raiding Twitter's Office in Delhi and Gurgaon ...the reason is simple that the BJP is running scared of its lies and getting caught and being branded as manipulated and fraudulent by social media platforms,'' he said.
+The Congress leader claimed that after the toolkit was ''exposed'', the BJP and the Modi government, being scared of it, was ''raiding'' Twitter offices both in Delhi and in Gurgaon. ''Why, the guilty people are sitting in BJP headquarters and in seat of power, but, you are raiding Twitter’s office in Delhi and Gurgaon, what is the reason there of?'' he said.

+Surjewala alleged that the BJP is ''running scared of its lies'' and getting caught and being branded as manipulated and fraudulent by social media platforms.

 Last week, Twitter labelled as ''manipulated media'' a tweet by Patra on the alleged 'toolkit'.
 Twitter says it ''may label Tweets that include media (videos, audio, and images) that have been deceptively altered or fabricated''.